JoelSpeed/webhook-certificate-generator/README.md

 ```

 This generates a CSR with the name `foo.bar` (`servicename.namespace`) in the
-K8s API and waits for it's approval.
+K8s API and waits for its approval.

 Once the CSR is approved, `wcg` waits for the certificate to be signed and then
 creates a secret `foo-certs` with the following format: